mrmikegerber/starter-file/README.md

 starter-file
-From here we start a new advernture
+From here we begin a new advernture
 Where we go from here no one knows
 ============